jdevis/packages/README.md

 import Modal from 'hrnet-simple-modal';

 function App() {
-	const [isOpen, setIsOpen] = useState(false);
+	// create a state to control the toggle const [isOpen, setIsOpen] = useState(false);

 	// create a function to toggle setIsOpen state